ArchiveTeam/IA.BAK/README.md

 * `git config annex.diskreserve 200GB`
 	This will prevent git-annex from using up the last 200gb of your disk.
 	Adjust to suit.
-This is prompted for the first time you run `iabak`, and it is automatically propigated to each new shard.
+This is prompted for the first time you run `iabak`, and it is automatically propagated to each new shard.

 * `git config annex.web-options --limit-rate=200k`
 	This will limit wget/curl to downloading at 200 kb/s.
 Adjust to suit.